decidim/decidim/docs/customization/maps.md

 end
 ```

-In case you want to customize the configurations for your provider, you can
+In case you want to customize the dynamic map utility for your provider, you can
 define the following methods in the utility class:

 - `builder_class` - Returns a class for the dynamic map builder that is used
   to create the maps in the front-end.
 By default, this would be
   `Decidim::Map::Provider::DynamicMap::YourProvider::Builder` or if that is not
   defined, defaults to `Decidim::Map::DynamicMap::Builder`.
+See below for
+  further notes about the builder class.
 - `builder_options` - A method that prepares the options for the builder
   instance that is used to create the maps in the front-end.
 By default, this
   prepares the tile layer configurations for the Leaflet map.

 In addition, you may want to customize the Builder class in case you are not
-happy with the default builder functionality.
-To see an example how to customize
+happy with the default dynamic map builder functionality.
+To see an example how
-the builder, take a look at the
+to customize the builder, take a look at the
 [HERE Maps builder class][link-code-here-dynamic].
+Please note that the custom
+dynamic map builder needs to extend the
+[`Decidim::Map::DynamicMap::Builder`][link-code-dynamic-map] class as you can
+also see from the HERE Maps example.

 The builder class works directly with the view layer and can refer to the view
 in question or any methods available for the view using the `template` object